forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

             component='instances', **kwargs)
 ```

-## Step 6: Use the new API client
+### Step 6: Use the new API client

-With everything in place, the new API client can be used by initializing
-the GCP API client, and call the resource method.
+To use the new API client, initialize the GCP API client and call the resource method:

 ```
 self.foo_api_client = foo.FooClient(configs)